-- Encourage the establishment of policies at the local level to help insure the prioritizing and implementation of mitigation strategies and/or projects designed to benefit critical/essential facilities, services, and infrastructure. - Where appropriate, coordinate and integrate natural hazard mitigation activities with existing local emergency operations plans.
+- Encourage the establishment of policies to help insure the prioritizing and implementation of mitigation strategies and/or projects designed to benefit critical/essential facilities, services, and infrastructure. - Where appropriate, coordinate and integrate natural hazard mitigation activities with existing local emergency operations plans.